 The version-control repository, which tracks all changes that any member of the team makes to the database project.

-If you use refactoring to rename a database object or move it to a different schema, other objects that reference the renamed or moved object are automatically updated with the new name or schema.
+If you use refactoring to rename a schema object, other objects that reference the renamed object are automatically updated with the new name.
 For example, you can rename a column in a table, and any stored procedures that reference that column are automatically updated with the new name.
-For more information, see Rename All References to a Database Object or Move a Database Object to a Different Schema.
+For more information, see Overview of Rename Refactoring.

-Before you can update a database object, you must check out from source control the files for all objects that must be updated.
+Before you can rename a schema object, you must have checked out from source control the files for other objects that are updated.
+If you do not check out these files before you try the renaming operation, you can try to check them out.
 If you have set your source control option to automatically check out files, the check-out attempt is made silently.
 Otherwise, you are prompted to check out the files.

-The refactoring operation fails in the following situations:
+The rename operation does not succeed in the following situations:

-If someone else has locked one or more files, a message appears, and the refactoring operation is canceled.
-You must wait until the files are unlocked before you try the operation again.
+If someone else has locked any of the files, an error message appears, and the rename operation is canceled.
+You must wait until the files are unlocked before you try the rename operation again.

-If the versions that you check out are newer than the versions that are in your project, a message appears, and the refactoring operation is canceled.
-You should reconcile the file versions before you retry the operation.
+If the versions that you check out are newer than the version in your project, an error message appears, and the rename operation is canceled.
+You can try the rename operation again immediately.

-If you are prompted to check out the files and you click Cancel, the refactoring operation is canceled.
+If you are prompted to check out the files and you click Cancel, the rename operation is canceled.

-When you rename a database object, you do not rename the .sql file in which that object is defined.
+When you rename a database object, the .sql file that is associated with that object is not renamed.
 You can rename the file manually in Solution Explorer.